nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 To experiment with CSS Animations, I created a ReplIt called [React Css Animations](https://replit.com/@JonRumsey/ReactCssAnimations#src).

+Before the day ended implemented the technical interview challenge in my Java Code Challenges repo.
+My pseudocode solution really wasn't all bad, but it was lacking some simple bad-input checks.
+I still have a question about whether in a Kary Tree if checking across a "holey children array" could produce a Null Pointer Exception.
+I don't believe it would.
+That is something I'll have to explore some other time.
+The final solution, with a Kary Tree anyway, is all completed, unit tested, analyzed, documented, and checked-in now.
+Code implementation was pretty fast and very few lines, so I must have done something right. :smiley:

 ## Tuesday 4-Oct-2022

 Back to the bitmap transformer project!
 Had I taken time to look into BufferedImage class back when I first did this assignment, I probably would have been able to complete it, or at least get one transform done (instead of none).
 Key takeaways: